ddbnl/office365-audit-log-collector/README.md

 ### Running the collector:

-Running from the GUI should be self-explanatory.
-It can run once or on a schedule.
-Usually you will want to use the command-line executable with a config file, and schedule it for periodic execution (e.g. through CRON, windows task scheduler, or a PRTG sensor).
+You can schedule to run the executable with CRON or Task Scheduler.
+Alternatively, you can use the "schedule" option in the YAML config to run the executable once and have it schedule itself (see ConfigExamples/schedule.yaml).

 To run the command-line executable use the following syntax: